An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 Fibromyalgia criteria can be helpful, particularly if the person does not have another disorder, such as depression or arthritis, which could complicate the diagnosis.
 Failure to meet the criteria, however, does not rule out fibromyalgia.
 Fibromyalgia should be suspected in any person who has muscle and joint pain with no identifiable cause.

-- A widespread pain index (WPI), which counts the number of areas where the patient has felt pain in the last week (0 to 19 points).
+- A widespread pain index (WPI), which counts the number of areas where the patient has felt pain in the last week.
+WPI accounts for 0 to 19 points.

-- A symptom severity scale (SSS), which rates on a scale of 0 to 3 the severity in the last week of 3 common fibromyalgia symptoms: fatigue, unrefreshing sleep, and cognitive symptoms (0 to 9 points).
+- A symptom severity scale (SSS), which rates on a scale of 0 to 3 the severity in the last week of 3 common fibromyalgia symptoms: fatigue, unrefreshing sleep, and cognitive symptoms.
+The three symptoms domains component of the SSS accounts for 0 to 9 points.

 Medical and Personal History